Scalingo/documentation/_posts/platform/app/2000-01-01-regions-migration.md

 - **migration-run --data**, where we copy the addons data.
 This step is **optionnal**.
 - **migration-run --finalize**, where we start the new app and redirect the traffic from the old app.

-The data migration step is optionnal in case you need to fully control this step, eg. if you have large volumes to migrate or if you want to change an addon version.
+The data migration step is optionnal in case you need to fully control this step, e.g. if you have large volumes to migrate or if you want to change an addon version.

 The source application will be stopped before `migration-run --data` is performed, or if you skipped this step, during `migration-run --finalize`.

 At the end of each step, the Scalingo CLI tells you which command you need to run next.

-The following documentation on this page assumes you migrate an application named `my-app` hosted on the region `agora-fr1` to the region `osc-fr1`.
+The following documentation on this page assumes you migrate an application named `my-app` hosted on the region `osc-fr1` to the region `osc-secnum-fr1`.

 ### migration-create